google/fresnel/README.md

 Fresnel addresses these limitations by providing an intermediary broker for the bootstrap and provisioning process.
 The Fresnel infrastructure provides a place where an authorized user can obtain and generate up-to-date sanctioned boot media.
-It also provides a place where the provisioning process can obtain the files needed to build trust prior to connecting to the business network.
+It also provides a place where the installer can obtain the files needed to build trust prior to connecting to the business network.
 Once the provisioning process gains trust, trusted connectivity can be provided by a VPN or another solution to provides access to the remaining files needed to complete the provisioning process.

 ## Documentation

-See the [Project Documentation](doc/index.md) for more information.
+See the [App Engine documentation](appengine/README.md) for information on installing and configuring Fresnel App Engine and for information on how to make requests for signed-urls from App Engine.

+See the [CLI Documentation](cli/README.md) for information on using the Fresnel CLI to provision your installer.

 ## Disclaimer